Taiga: Soils

-Taiga soil tends to be young and poor in nutrients, lacking the deep, organically enriched profile present in temperate deciduous forests.
+Taiga soil tends to be young, with poor nutrient availability, lacking the deep, organically enriched profile present in temperate deciduous forests.
 The colder climate hinders development of soil, and the ease with which plants can use its nutrients.
 The relative lack of deciduous trees, which drop huge volumes of leaves annually, and grazing animals, which contribute significant manure, are also factors.
 The diversity of soil organisms in the boreal forest is high, comparable to the tropical rainforest.

 Fallen leaves and moss can remain on the forest floor for a long time in the cool, moist climate, which limits their organic contribution to the soil.
 Acids from evergreen needles further leach the soil, creating spodosol, also known as podzol, and the acidic forest floor often has only lichens and some mosses growing on it.
 In clearings in the forest and in areas with more boreal deciduous trees, there are more herbs and berries growing, and soils are consequently deeper.